autotwin/figio/book/multiple_series.md

 # Multiple Series

-We show an examples of multiple series using default and non-default values for the line specifications (color, transparency, type).
+We show an example of multiple series using default and non-default values for the line specifications (color, transparency, and type).

 The file [data.csv](data.csv)
-contains colums for `time (s),sin(t),cos(2t)`.
+contains columns for `time (s),sin(t),cos(2t)`.

 ```sh
 <!-- cmdrun more data.csv -->